mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_rfilters.rst

 Desireable properties of a reconstruction filter are that it sharply captures all of the details that are displayable at the requested image resolution, while avoiding aliasing and ringing.
-Aliasing is the incorrect leakage of high-frequency into low-frequency detail, and ringing denotes oscillation artifacts near discontinuities, such as a light-shadow transiton.
+Aliasing is the incorrect leakage of high-frequency into low-frequency detail, and ringing denotes oscillation artifacts near discontinuities, such as a light-shadow transition.